 But that’s not what happened.
 Luke writes,

-This successful story of leadership development is a direct result of TRUST.
-The people trusted their leaders, and new leaders were raised up.
-Therefore, cultivating trust will help us develop leaders, too.
+I believe this successful story of leadership development is a direct result of TRUST.
+The people trusted their leaders and new leaders were raised up.
+Therefore, cultivating trust will help us develop leaders too.

 So, how do we cultivate trust in our churches?
 Here’s a simple suggestion: Build relationships by spending time with one another.
 That’s what the twelve did!